The Baptist Union of Victoria is suing its own theological college

 “I see no point in bishops or preachers or Christian evangelists just recycling the kind of stuff you can get from any kind of soft left liberal because everyone is giving that…if they’ve got views on original sin I would be very interested to hear that”.

-While it’s great to hear Mike Frost advocating mission, he’s sticking a cork in the breech here.
+While it’s great to hear Mike Frost advocating mission, he’s sticking a cork in the breach here.
 How can shared mission take place when there isn’t agreement on the gospel and what it means to repent and what it means to be saved?
 Indeed how can there be partnership in any meaningful way when the very thing that unites Christians is disputed and even denied by some?

-While Frost wants everyone to keep singing together, the reality is those baptists who advocate same-sex marriage are singing a different song, with different lyrics and melody.
+While Frost wants everyone to keep singing together, the reality is those baptists who advocate same-sex marriage are singing a different song; with different lyrics and melody.
 Their position not only contradicts the formal position on marriage, some are actively seeking to change this established position.
 The point is, these Baptists are unlikely to be satisfied until such time the denomination has changed to Australia’s latest views on sexuality and gender.
 After all, if they are serious about this being a justice and gospel issue, as I have often heard, how can they rest until the baptist view accepts same-sex weddings and marriages?

 The notion that we can and will all live together in a joyful forward movement mission is somewhat disingenuous, given the ambition of some baptists is to change core baptist convictions.